 Stories for Earth relies on contributions from our listeners and readers to produce high quality, in-depth content.
 Please support our work by becoming a Patron today or by making a one-time donation here.
 If you buy something on Bookshop.org using any of our affiliate links below, we may earn a small commission, at no extra cost to you.
 For more information, see our Affiliate Disclosure.

-Parable of the Talents by Octavia E. Butler is the sequel to Parable of the Sower and the second book in the Parable duology.
+Parable of the Talents by Octavia E. Butler (buy on Bookshop from $15.63) is the sequel to Parable of the Sower and the second book in the Parable duology.
 Originally intended to be the second book of a trilogy, Octavia Butler unfortunately passed away before she finished writing the next and final book.
 This book picks up where Parable of the Sower left off, telling the story of Lauren Olamina, the founder of a religion called Earthseed, during the early days of Acorn and in the years that follow its fall.
 Written as a series of journal entries from the perspectives of Lauren, her brother Marc, her husband Bankhole, and her daughter Larkin, Parable of the Talents is an epic conclusion to the Parable story that presents readers with a powerful vision of what humans can accomplish.

 → Buy on Bookshop from $15.62 (affiliate)